sps992/sps-design-services/README.md

 #### Inspiration

 I took my inspiration for my initial design layout for service tabs from [Fiverr website](https://www.fiverr.com/ "Fiverr website" ), however I do feel now I have had the time to tweak them, that my design is marginally better.

 #### Special Thanks

+I would like to thank my peers in Slack for giving me guidance and helping me to solve some of the more advanced features and get over some difficult hurdles.
+I would also like to give a big thank you to the CI support team as their help has got me out of some pretty tough spots too, and they are seem to be a pretty great bunch!
+Lastly but not leastly an enormous thank you to my girlfriend for not killing me whilst I grump around the house frustrated that my code wont work or the long days and nights spent at my desk coding away!